MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-hybrid-connectivity.md

 Depending on how DNS is configured in your organization, you may need to add these records to the internal hosted DNS zone for the corresponding SIP domain(s) to provide internal DNS resolution to these records.

-[!NOTE] _sipfederationtls._tcp.\<sipdomain.com\> SRV record resolution from the Edge server is required for the hybrid configuration.
-If the Edge server cannot resolve these records, the onprem users will not be able to see the presence or communicate with online users.
+[!NOTE] _sipfederationtls._tcp.\<sipdomain.com\> SRV record resolution from the Edge Server is required for hybrid configuration.
+If the Edge Server cannot resolve these records, the on-premises users will not be able to see the presence or communicate with online users.

 ## Firewall considerations
 <a name="BKMK_Firewall"> </a>